Lighting Tips for SAFETY

 The kitchen is a hub today’s average home.
 It’s where you enjoy family meals, but it’s also where you entertain and socialise.
 The cooking area should have ample lighting to prevent eye strain and to create a safe area for cooking.
-LED downlights are a popular ceiling installation choice due to their bright illumination and can easily distribute these LED down lights across the cooking area for even illumination of the room.
+LED downlights are popular for ceilings due to their bright light, and you can easily distribute these across the cooking area for even lighting through the room.

 Kitchen lighting where you eat and socialise should provide a welcoming and comfortable atmosphere.
-Pendant lights are excellent for kitchen eating areas and you can put them on a dimmer so you can brighten for homework duties or dim for dining with atmosphere.
+Pendant lights are great for kitchen eating areas and you can put them on a dimmer, so you can brighten for homework duties or dim for dining with atmosphere.
 These days there is everything from vintage pendants, colonial style through to sleek modern and coloured pendants.
-You can change the whole look of your kitchen just by changing your pendants.
+You can update the whole look of your kitchen just by changing your pendants.
 Wood, metal and glass have been the trend of recent years.

-Under mount on benches LED lighting strips can be great for creating night time ambiance, so you kitchen lighting switch would start with a minimum of three plus a dimmer.
+Under mount on benches, and LED lighting strips can be great for creating night time ambiance, so your kitchen lighting switch would start with a minimum of three options plus a dimmer.

-Modern convenience tip – ok this one isn’t about lights but your power points on your kitchen bench… always make sure they’re a double point (they’re actually cheaper than a single point due to higher mass production) AND make sure it has a USB point for easy charging of your all modern devices -no more searching for and buying extra power packs.
-And no more unsightly clutter on the bench.
+Modern lighting tip – OK this one isn’t about lights but your power points on your kitchen bench… Always make sure they’re a double point.
+They’re cheaper than a single point as they are mass produced.
+PLUS consider a USB point for easy charging of your all modern devices.
+No more searching for and buying extra power packs, and no more unsightly clutter on the bench.

 The dining room is often an intimate home space that requires soft or warm lighting.
 Lights on dimmers and hanging lamps work well in the dining room.
-Cluster numerous pendant lights together has been recent lighting fashion trend.
-One running cost consideration is if you purchase a light with many bulbs, you’re paying for the running cost of all those bulbs.
+Grouping several pendant lights together has been a recent lighting fashion trend.
+Remember – if you purchase a light with many bulbs, you’re paying for the running cost of all those bulbs.

 Safety is the biggest consideration in choosing staircase and hallway lighting.
 Bright lighting from overhead or varying different step levels LED wall lights.
 The good thing with LED lights is you can leave them on for a long period of time with low running electricity costs.
 You can make use of transitional lighting in these areas to create an ambiance at night, but with a focus on safety with main overhead lighting.

 The lounge is most often used for watching movies, television, and for entertaining family and friends.
-An overhead form of lighting is nice as long as you use dimmers so you can reduce the amount of light in the room when watching television.
+An overhead form of lighting is nice if you use dimmers, so you can reduce the amount of light in the room when watching television.
 It creates a nice, warm, and inviting environment.
 Lamps are also nice in the lounge for extra lighting that won’t take away from the overall atmosphere you want to create.